Muirfield/pocketmine-plugins/ImportMap/README.md

 ### Plugin Issues

-* An import will block the server.
-The Async version for some reason does not work.
-I can't see what the problem is as no error message is reported.
+* Depending on the map size, conversions can take some time.

 Changes
 ------

 * 2.0.0 :
   * Changed to `pmimporter` codebase.
-  * Created an initial `AsyncTask` implementation.
+  * Converted to `AsyncTask` implementation.
 * 1.0.0 : First release

 Copyright